-A memorial to all distinguished aviators who have called South Central Kentucky home, Aviation Heritage Park currently features five restored military aircraft with very compelling ties to local aviators as well as their own interesting stories.
+A memorial to all distinguished aviators who have called South Central Kentucky home, Aviation Heritage Park currently features six restored military aircraft with very compelling ties to local aviators as well as their own interesting stories.
 The park is free to the public, but donations are appreciated to help support a capital campaign to build a museum or for ongoing restoration efforts.

 The premiere aircraft is a F-4D Phantom II 550, a plane with historic significance.
 Brigadier General Dan Cherry, a Bowling Green native, was at the controls on April 16, 1972 when he shot down a North Vietnamese Mig-21 during the Vietnam War.
 An amazing story of reconciliation regarding this fateful day is told by Cherry in the book, "My Enemy, My Friend," available in the Visitors Bureau's gift shop.

 The second plane to join the display was a Grumman F9F-5 Panther.
 It is a representation of the plane Johnny Magda, Kentuckian, WKU alumnus, Commander of the Blue Angels and Korean War hero, flew.